paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-085-air-pollution-prevention-and-control.md

 The Emergency Planning and Community Right-To-Know Act of 1986, referred to in subsec. (r)(3), is title III of Pub.
 L. 99–499, Oct.
 17, 1986, 100 Stat.
 1728, which is classified generally to chapter 116 (§ 11001 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 11001 of this title](./chapter-116-emergency-planning-and-community-right-to-know.md#section-11001) and Tables.

 The Occupational Safety and Health Act, referred to in subsec. (r)(6)(C)(ii), (K), (L), probably means the Occupational Safety and Health Act of 1970, Pub.
 L. 91–596, Dec.
 29, 1970, 84 Stat.
-1590, as amended, which is classified principally to chapter 15 (§ 651 et seq.) of Title 29, Labor.
+1590, which is classified principally to chapter 15 (§ 651 et seq.) of Title 29, Labor.
 For complete classification of this Act to the Code, see Short Title note set out under [section 651 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section651&num=0&edition=prelim) and Tables.

 #### Codification
 In subsec. (r)(6)(N), “[section 6101 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section6101&num=0&edition=prelim)” substituted for “[section 5 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section5&num=0&edition=prelim) of the United States Code” on authority of Pub.
 L. 111–350, § 6(c), Jan.
 4, 2011, 124 Stat.
 3854, which Act enacted Title 41, Public Contracts.